 The government guidance for care homes is available to read on the GOV.UK website: Coronavirus (Covid-19): admission and care of people in care homes.

 Care home visiting guidance

 We are supporting local care homes as they work through their plans to provide safe visiting opportunities for families in line with the latest government guidance.
-Local advice will continue to be reviewed and updated in line with any changes in national or local restrictions.
+Local advice will continue to be reviewed and updated in line with any local infection rates and changes in national guidance.

 Individual care homes will share their visitor policy and arrangements with families, including infection control measures for visits.
+This will include a booking system for visits.
+Ad hoc or unannounced visits will not be possible.
 You should contact the care home directly if you have any queries about visiting.

 Our Covid-19 dashboard provides the latest published Covid-19 figures for South Gloucestershire.